 Warning: This briefing discusses issues around suicide which some readers may find distressing.

-At the time of writing, it had received over 150,000 signatures.
-In its response to the petition the Government re-iterates its position that “any change to the law in this area is a matter for Parliament and an issue of conscience for individual parliamentarians rather than one for Government policy”.
+At the time of writing, it had received over 200,000 signatures.
+In its response to the petition the Government said “any change to the law in this sensitive area is a matter for Parliament to decide and an issue of conscience for individual parliamentarians rather than one for government policy”.
+On timetabling, it noted that a “significant amount of government legislation” is planned for this session; however, it said it was “committed” to providing time to the Backbench Business Committee, which allows MPs to bring forward debates of their choice, and that MPs also have the option of introducing Private Members’ Bills on the issue.

 There is no consensus on which terminology to use when debating the issue of whether people should be legally permitted to seek assistance with ending their lives.
 A range of terms are used, principally ‘assisted suicide’ and ‘assisted dying’, and the choice of term often reflects underlying views on the debate.